Global Convergence of Stochastic Gradient Hamiltonian Monte Carlo for Non-Convex Stochastic Optimization: Non-Asymptotic Performance Bounds and Momentum-Based Acceleration: Introduction

-Acceleration of first-order gradient or stochastic gradient methods and their variance-reduced versions for finding a local stationary point (a point with a gradient less than $\varepsilon$ in norm) is also studied in the literature (see e.g. \cite{carmon18,nesterov1983method,ghadimi2016,allen2016variance}).
+Acceleration of first-order gradient or stochastic gradient methods and their variance-reduced versions for finding a local stationary point (a point with a gradient less than $\varepsilon$ in norm) are also studied in the literature (see e.g. \cite{carmon18,nesterov1983method,ghadimi2016,JT2019,allen2016variance}).
 It has also been shown that under some assumptions momentum-based accelerated methods can escape saddle points faster (see e.g. \cite{wright2017escape,liu2018toward}).
 In contrast, in this work, our focus is obtaining performance guarantees for convergence to global minimizers instead.
-There is also an alternative approach for non-convex optimization based on graduated optimization techniques (see e.g. \cite{hazan2016graduated}) that creates a sequence of smoothed approximations to an objective.

-\cite{su2014differential} shows that Nesterov's accelerated gradient method (see e.g. \cite{nesterov1983method}) closely tracks a second-order ODE (also referred to as the Nesterov's ODE in the literature), whereas the first-order non-accelerated methods such as the classical gradient descent are known to track the first-order \emph{gradient flow} dynamics.
-The authors show that for convex objectives, Nesterov's ODE converges to its equilibrium faster (in time) than the first-order gradient flow ODE by a square root factor and show that the speed-up is also inherited by the discretized dynamics.
-Our results can be interpreted as the analogue of these results in the non-convex optimization setting where we deal with SDEs instead of ODEs building on the theory of Markov processes and show that SGHMC tracks the second-order (underdamped) Langevin SDE closely and inherits its faster convergence guarantees compared to first-order overdamped dynamics for non-convex problems.